Red Bull Racing RB18: European and Canadian rounds

 The Red Bull achieved its fourth pole position of the season with Verstappen in Austria, edging out Charles Leclerc by a mere 0.029 seconds.
-Pérez initially qualified a distant fourth, which was later demoted to 13th after the stewards found evidence of him breaching track limits in Q2.
+Pérez initially qualified fourth but was later demoted to 13th after stewards determined he exceeded track limits in Q2.
 Verstappen took advantage of the two Ferraris behind him squabbling to take the sprint win, while Pérez was able to recover to 5th.
 On race day, Verstappen kept the lead from pole, while Pérez spun into the gravel at turn 4 after making contact with George Russell, suffering sidepod damage, which eventually forced him to retire from the race.
 To make matters worse for Red Bull, Verstappen began experiencing significant tyre degradation issues, enabling Leclerc to pressure him for the lead.
 On lap 12, Leclerc finally found a way past Verstappen, and he began to extend his lead on the following lap.
 On lap 13, Verstappen attempted the undercut using the hard tyres, emerging 9th, forcing him to scythe his way through traffic.
 Verstappen eventually passed Lewis Hamilton for P3 on lap 18.
 Verstappen re-took the lead after Leclerc pitted on lap 27.
 However, Leclerc proved to be significantly quicker than Verstappen with fresher tyres, making short work of Verstappen to take the lead on lap 33.
 Soon, the Ferrari of Carlos Sainz also began to pressure Verstappen for 2nd place, but Verstappen pitted on lap 37 to attempt another undercut.
 When Leclerc pitted on lap 51, Verstappen once again took the lead, but the Ferrari held superior traction, and with a strong exit from turn 4, passed Verstappen for the third time in the race.
 Carlos Sainz also began pressuring Verstappen before his untimely retirement on lap 58, bringing out the VSC, and enabling Verstappen to make a cheap pitstop for medium tyres.
 In the closing laps, Leclerc appeared to pick up a throttle issue, allowing Verstappen to reel Leclerc in.
 However, Verstappen ran out of laps to pass Leclerc, meaning he finished the race in P2.
-Verstappen and Red Bull still held a comfortable lead in both championships.
+Verstappen and Red Bull maintained their positions at the top of both championships.
 Pérez was demoted to 3rd in the championship after his retirement and Leclerc's victory.